An incredibly affordable master class introduction to classical music for junior high school students and above. Superbly done.

 Then there's a glorious overview of Berlioz's Symphonie Fantastique, "a work of morbid brilliance unlike any other in musical history."
 The power of the music, and the starkness of the notes combine to create a deeply moving experience.

 From there, we move to the brilliance of nationalist music, beautiful works from composers like Sibelius, Dvorak, Tchaikovsky.
-Then two brilliant late Romantics, Brahms and Wagner, before moving on to the riches of the late 19th and early 20th Centuries.
+Then two brilliant late Romantics, Brahms and Wagner, before moving on to the riches of the late 19th and early 20th Century Centuries.

 This overview ends with Shostakovich and Bartok, around 1945.